ingalls/openaddresses-conform/README.md

 `file` The majority of zips contain a single shapefile.
 Sometimes zips will contain multiple files, or the shapefile that is needed is located in a folder hierarchy in the zip.
 Since the program only supports determining single shapefiles not in a subfolder, file can be used to point the program to an exact file.
 The proper syntax would be `"file": "addresspoints/address.shp"` if the file was under a single subdirectory called `addresspoints`.
 Note there is no preceding forward slash.

+`charset` a character encoding from which an input file will first be converted (into utf-8).
+Must be recognizable by iconv.

+`headers` (conform.type==='csv' only) some non-latin CSVs provide header lines in native script and in latin characters.
+If specified, this field determines which line will be used to determine column names for other conform fields.
+If not specified, row 1 is assumed.

+`skip` (conform.type==='csv' only) may be used in conjunction with `headers` (see above).
+For example, if `headers` is 1 but a second header line exists and must be skipped.

 It should be noted that during the conversion, all column names are lowercased and stripped of newline characters and commas are converted to spaces.